 From 1970 through 1975, I worked in the health food / nutrition business.
 The store was Atlanta Nutrition Center.
 I also gave talks on nutrition at various events and on radio.

 When I moved to Colorado in 1993 I spent my first three months in Colorado Springs, which is next to Pikes Peak.
 On May 11, 1993, I had the great privilege of being Margot Adler's escort to Pikes Peak when she was invited to join other religious leaders to celebrate the 100th anniversary of the penning of America the Beautiful.
 Some of the more conservative religious leaders dropped out when they heard that a pagan priestess (Ms. Adler) would be participating, but others were quickly found to replace them.
 All the guests rode up to the top for free on the cog railway.
 Half up the one hour ride, someone noticed me playing my lap harp and suggested I accompany them in singing America the Beautiful.
 That evening I was seen on the local news accompanying 13 singing religious leaders from diverse religions and various parts of America.

 Failed Peace March

 I created a large sign for the March 18, 2003 Peace March in Washington, D.C.
-Unfortunately, it and two recent national elections are yet to stop the killing.
+Unfortunately, it and several national elections are yet to stop the killing.